-Dispatchable Demand Customer A person who operates a Demand Side Unit, with a Demand Side Unit MW Capacity not less than 4 MW.
+DNO Connection Agreement The bilateral agreement between the DNO and the DNO Demand Customer, which contains the detail specific to the DNO Demand Customer’s connection to the Distribution System.

+DNO Demand Customer A person to whom electrical Energy is provided by means of a direct connection to the Distribution System.

+DSU Short-term Synchronous Operating Mode The operation of Generating Unit(s) at an Individual Demand Site of a Demand Side Unit where the Generating Unit(s) supplies Demand Customer’s or DSO Demand Customer’s Load while not Synchronised to the Transmission System or Distribution System.
+The Generating Unit(s) is(are) Synchronised to the Transmission System or Distribution System for short periods of time at Start-Up and Shutdown of the Generating Units(s) to facilitate a smooth transfer of power.

 Individual Demand Site A single premises of a Customer connected to the Transmission System or Distribution System with a Demand Side Unit MW Capacity.
-The Individual Demand Site can have a Demand Side Unit Export Capacity and a Demand Side Unit Import Capacity.

-Initial Demand Side Unit Response The Demand Side Unit MW Response following a Dispatch Instruction from the TSO when the Demand Side Unit MW Response is at 0 MW for a period greater than 24 hours.

-Initial Demand Side Unit Response Time The time as specified by the Dispatchable Demand Customer in the Technical Parameters and is the time it takes for the Dispatchable Demand Customer to be able to implement the Initial Demand Side Unit Response from receipt of the Dispatch Instruction from the TSO.

-Maximum Export Capacity The value (in MW, MVA, kW and/or kVA) provided in accordance with the User’s Connection Agreement Maximum Import Capacity The values (kW and/ or kVA) provided in accordance with the User’s Connection Agreement Max Ramp Down Rate The maximum Ramp Down Rate of a Demand Side Unit.
+Maximum Export Capacity The value (in MW, MVA, kW and/or kVA) provided in accordance with the User’s Connection Agreement or DNO Demand Customer’s DNO Connection Agreement.

+Maximum Import Capacity The values (kW and/ or kVA) provided in accordance with the User’s Connection Agreement or DNO Demand Customer’s DNO Connection Agreement.

+Maximum Ramp Down Rate The maximum Ramp Down Rate of a Demand Side Unit.
 In the case of a Demand Side Unit which consists of an Aggregated Demand Site this shall be the aggregated maximum Ramp Down Rate of the Individual Demand Sites.

-Max Ramp Up Rate The maximum Ramp Up Rate of a Demand Side Unit.
+Maximum Ramp Up Rate The maximum Ramp Up Rate of a Demand Side Unit.
 In the case of a Demand Side Unit which consists of an Aggregated Demand Site this shall be the aggregated maximum Ramp Up Rate of the Individual Demand Sites.

 Minimum off time The minimum time that must elapse from the time of a Generating Unit Shut Down before it can be instructed to Start-Up.

+In the case of Demand Side Units, the minimum time that must elapse while the Demand Side Unit MW Response is at zero until the next delivery of Demand Side Unit MW Response.

 PLANNING CODE